andDevW/getChromium/PrivacyPolicy.md

 getChromium does nothing unless you tell it to and then getChromium sits dormant until you use it next.
 getChromium is a minimalist Android app designed to conserve battery as well as bandwith.
-getChromium is built on free and open source GNU/Linux.

 getChromium is designed to comply with the Unix philosophy:
 Write programs that do one thing and do it well.
 getChromium installs Chromium for Android, and getChromium does this well.